sagemath/trac_to_gh/Issue 3931.md

 # Issue 3931: Should we merge the dependency relation graph code by Scot Terry

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3931

 Original creator: jason